zzzprojects/docs/html-agility-pack.net/pages/documentations/traversing/descendants.md

 ## public IEnumerable < HtmlNode > Descendants(string name)

-Get all descendant nodes with matching names.
-Descendants method is a member of **HtmlAgilityPack.HtmlNode**
+Gets all descendant nodes with a matching name.
+The Descendants method is a member of **HtmlAgilityPack.HtmlNode**

 ### Parameters: